MFA, New York University

 The University of Virginia

 Mwine received his MFA in Acting from New York University and completed studies at The Moscow Arts Theatre in Russia, The Royal National Theatre in London and The University of Virginia.
-Ntare is an Adjunct Professor at the University of Southern California (USC).
-He has also taught at Yale University and has taught theatre and film artists in more than a dozen countries in Africa.
+He has taught at Yale University and has taught theatre and film artists in more than a dozen countries in Africa.